Medical expert of the article

 - slow start;

-- gradual progression and the absence of spontaneous recovery (in contrast to typical mononeuropathies).
+- gradual progression and absence of spontaneous recovery (unlike typical mononeuropathies).

 Clinical symptoms of carpal tunnel syndrome include:

-- paresthesia of the large, index and middle fingers;
+- paresthesia of the thumb, index and middle fingers;

-- As the disease progresses, the pain sensitivity decreases in these fingers, the atrophy of the short muscle that removes the thumb.
+- As the disease progresses, there is a decrease in pain sensitivity in these fingers, atrophy of the short muscle that abducts the thumb.

 Subclinical stage of diabetic neuropathy

-- decrease in conduction of the nerve impulse in the sensory and motor peripheral nerves;
+- decreased conductivity of nerve impulses in sensory and motor peripheral nerves;

-- a decrease in the amplitude of induced neuromuscular potentials,
+- decrease in the amplitude of induced neuromuscular potentials,

 - vibration;